AngeloGodbey/frontend-nanodegree-arcade-game/README.md

 player grazes one of the bugs, your player will land back on the grass and you will have to start all over, so don't do it.
 Your player may get a wardrobe change, gender change, or both, so try not to touch the bugs if you're not ok with that.
+The bugs will head the opposite direction upon collision with the player.

 ## Dependencies
 * JavaScript